 The Harmony Fine Arts program combines the study of art and music, applying ideas from both Classical and Charlotte Mason approaches to education using a variety of resources.
 It follows along with three, four-year cycles of history with cycles aligning with the grammar, logic, and rhetoric stages that many classical home educators have adopted.
 From Charlotte Mason, it adopts picture study which plays a prominent role.
 The use of real books comes from both approaches.

 Harmony Fine Arts has lesson plans for each grade level but it only makes sense to try to choose a single level to use with all of your children if possible.
-Lesson plans are available in either print or ebook versions (except for grades 5, 6, and 12 which are only available as ebooks), but the ebooks include very helpful weblinks as well as some of the referenced art prints.
-These ebook extras will save you time and, possibly, money.
+Lesson plans are available only as ebooks, but the ebooks include very helpful weblinks as well as some of the referenced art prints.
 Art prints included in the ebooks have resolution high enough that children can study the details while some of the art prints that are linked on the internet have lower resolution.
 (Sometimes links to higher resolution images are available alongside a lower-resolution image.)

 There are three options for each level of the plans for grades 1 through 8.
 (High school courses are laid out differently as I explain below.)
 Each option uses different resources.
 Few of the same artworks are used in all three options.
 For example, in Grade 1, option 1 has students do picture studies of prints that can be found on the internet (or might be among those included as art prints in the ebook).
 Instructions for picture studies are at the beginning of each book.